Markov Chain Monte Carlo (MCMC)

 Epidemiology and Public Health

 The COVID-19 pandemic brought Bayesian MCMC to global public attention through infectious disease modeling.
-The SIR (Susceptible-Infected-Recovered) and its variants use MCMC to infer transmission rates, reproduction numbers (Rₜ), and case ascertainment rates from noisy surveillance data.
-The Imperial College London** MRC Centre for Global Infectious Disease Analysis, led by researchers including Neil Ferguson, used Bayesian MCMC models extensively in pandemic response planning.
-The R package EpiEstim and the Python package PyMC-epidemiology provide MCMC-based R₀ estimation tools used by public health agencies worldwide.
-Causal inference methods in epidemiology combine with MCMC to address confounding and selection bias in observational disease studies.
+SIR model variants use MCMC to infer transmission rates and reproduction numbers (Rₜ) from noisy surveillance data.
+The Imperial College London MRC Centre for Global Infectious Disease Analysis used Bayesian MCMC models extensively in pandemic response planning.

 Machine Learning and Probabilistic AI

-Bayesian Vector Autoregression (BVAR) models are the dominant forecasting tool at central banks including the Federal Reserve, the Bank of England, and the European Central Bank.
-BVAR models use MCMC (typically Gibbs sampling) to infer joint posteriors over VAR coefficients and error covariances.
-The Minnesota prior — developed at the Federal Reserve Bank of Minneapolis — provides a hierarchical shrinkage prior that regularizes the high-dimensional parameter space.
-Without MCMC, fitting Bayesian macro-econometric models at the scale required for serious policy forecasting would be computationally impossible.
-Time series analysis with ARIMA methods are the classical alternative, but BVAR with MCMC provides richer uncertainty quantification.
+Bayesian Vector Autoregression (BVAR) models are the dominant forecasting tool at central banks including the Federal Reserve, Bank of England, and European Central Bank.
+These models use MCMC (typically Gibbs sampling) to infer joint posteriors over VAR coefficients and error covariances — without MCMC, fitting Bayesian macro-econometric models at the required scale would be computationally impossible.

 Advanced MCMC Methods: Beyond the Basics